Jonathunky/everyfruitcase/trash/pages/ipad_10.md

 ## Pricing & Compatibility

-Smart Folio will set you back \$79, while Magic Keyboard Folio costs \$249.
-Accessories for iPad (10th gen) are exclusive to this model.
+Smart Folio costs \$79, while Magic Keyboard Folio will set you back \$249.
+Accessories for iPad (10th generation) are exclusive to this model.